MIT-Emerging-Talent/ET6-foundations-group-32/collaboration/retrospective.md

 ### ✅ What parts of your plan went as expected?

+- Clear delegation of tasks helped everyone know their responsibilities.

+- The tutorial sessions we held on using GitHub management tools before starting the tasks ensured that all team members understood and used them efficiently.

 - We successfully created issues and pull requests, linking them to the appropriate steps or columns in the project board.